Home > Business > Commercial > Sales manager: how do you lead a team?

 The milestone is the first step in building a structured, methodical approach to sales.

 A second tool can help salespeople gain peace of mind: the probability indexes or quality indices.
-In the same way that we measure the quality or robustness of a building, an aircraft or software, we can measure the quality of a business deal.
+In the same way that we measure the quality or robustness of a building, an aircraft or a piece of software, we can measure the quality of a business deal.
 And the higher the amounts involved, the longer the sales cycles, the more essential this tool becomes.
 Every important deal in terms of sales (turnover) or strategic importance must be subject, from the start of the cycle, to a measurement of its quality, which will of course evolve over time.

 The objective?
 To identify a fifteen or so identical criteria for all cases and thus measure their probability of success.

 For example: does the customer already use the products on offer?
 Do you have a sponsor?
-Each criterion, depending on the answer provided, is given a score.
+Each criterion, depending on the answer given, is given a score.
 The sum of the scores, taken together with the maximum total score, gives a probability percentage.
 This score should change over time, depending on the actions taken by the sales rep and his management.

 This tool for measuring the probability of a sales deal also helps your sales staff to manage themselves.